-Sandilands, R.J.
-(2009) Solovian and new growth theory from the perspective of Allyn Young on macroeconomic increasing returns.
+Sandilands, Roger (2009) Solovian and new growth theory from the perspective of Allyn Young on macroeconomic increasing returns.
 Discussion paper.
-University of Strathclyde.
+University of Strathclyde, Glasgow.

 This paper evaluates, from an Allyn Youngian perspective, the neoclassical Solow model of growth and the associated empirical estimates of the sources of growth based on it.
 It attempts to clarify Young's particular concept of generalised or macroeconomic "increasing returns" to show the limitations of a model of growth based on an assumption that the aggregate production function is characterised by constant returns to scale but "augmented" by exogenous technical progress.
 Young's concept of endogenous, self-sustaining growth is also shown to differ in important respects (including in its policy implications) from modern endogenous growth theory.

 |Item type:||Monograph (Discussion paper)|

 |Notes:||Also published in: History of Political Economy (2009), 41, pp285-303.
 (This is a variant record)|

 |Keywords:||Solovian, growth theory, Allyn Young, macroeconomic increasing returns, economics, economic theory, Economic Theory|

 |Subjects:||Social Sciences > Economic Theory|

 |Last modified:||18 Apr 2017 20:45|